openstack-archive/tripleo-docs/deploy-guide/source/features/ssl.rst

     -e ~/ssl-heat-templates/environments/ssl/enable-tls.yaml -e ~/ssl-heat-templates/environments/ssl/tls-endpoints-public-dns.yaml -e ~/cloudname.yaml -e ~/ssl-heat-templates/environments/ssl/inject-trust-anchor.yaml

-.. note:: It is also possible to get the public certificate from a CA. See
+It is also possible to get all your certificates from a CA. For this you need to include the **environments/services/haproxy-public-tls-certmonger.yaml** environment file.
-          :doc:`tls_everywhere`

 .. _ca-trust: